 A CAUTION Radiant surface elements may appear to have cooled after they have been turned off.
-The Hot surface indicator light will come on and will continue to glow until the glass cooktop has cooled down to a moderate level.
+The HE message will come on and will stay in the display until the glass cooktop has cooled down to a moderate level.
 The glass surface may still be hot and burns may occur if the glass surface is touched before it has cooled sufficiently.